 English français deutsch español Example Varieties/ Exemples/ Beispielssorten/ Variedades ejemplo Note/ Nota Char.
-No. Characteristics Characteristics : Heading of a Characteristics GN 18 Presentation of Characteristics: Heading of a characteristic} { GN 13.1, 13.4 Asterisked characteristics} { GN 22 Explanation of the characteristic} {GN 24 Growth stage } {GN 25 Recommendations for conducting the examination } states of expressi on} tion of characteri ristics: General p stics: States of ex a characteristic {GN 28 Example varieties} Type of expression of the characteristic} GN 23 Explanations covering several characteristics}
+No. Characteristics Presentation of Characteristics: Heading of a characteristic} { GN 13.1, 13.4 Asterisked characteristics} { GN 22 Explanation of the characteristic} ASW new (A) (Explanation of the characteristic) GN 24 Growth stage } {GN 25 Recommendations for conducting the examination } GN 20 Presenta according to type GN 19 Presentation of characteristics: General presentation of tates of expression} GN 20 Presentation of characteristics: States of expression ccording to type of expression of a characteristic Type of expression of the characteristic} GN 23 Explanations covering several characteristics}

-GN 26 Order of characteristics in the Table of Characteristics}

-{ GN 27 Handling a long list of characteristics in the Table of Characteristics }
+{ GN 26 Order of characteristics in the Table of Characteristics} { GN 27 Handling a long list of characteristics in the Table of Characteristics } of ASW new (A) (Chapter 8) - Definition of time of eating maturity } from 29 (Chapter 8) - Example varieties: Names } '''

-TGP/7/1 - Annex 1: TG Template page 27